tbocs/assembly-experiments/README.md

 Author: Sam Zhai (sam at tbocs dot org)

+# Detailed description

+This package contains assembly language source files implementing, for example, generic algorithms.
+These code are written as a by-product of my learning and practicing this language.

+This package also comes with a "smart" Makefile.
+You can have multiple projects, each with a group of source files, in separated folders in src/; the Makefile will figure out the right files to use for making a specific target.

+To compile a specific program, use ```make <program-name>```, where *<program-name>* refers to a project name, i.e.,  one of the sub-folders names in src/.
+You can also run ```make``` to compile all the projects.

 ## Lisence

 This repository is for free software: you can redistribute the